Mages-Alliance/magic/MAGIC_SPEC.md

 2.  **Working Magic (Operation):** The Wizard casts further spells or teaches the Spirit from a **Scroll** (an extension or application-level prompt bundle), building upon the summoned base system to perform specific actions.
 3.  **Chronicling (Consolidation):** The Wizard casts a final spell to have the Spirit chronicle what has happened during practice.
 This act is governed by **The Law of the Scribe**, which mandates that every chronicle be a structured Markdown file containing:
     *   `## Ritual Summary:` A concise, high-level summary of the ritual's goal and outcome.
-    *   `## Key Spells & Learnings:` A list of the most significant spells cast and any new, important information or capabilities the Spirit gained (this section is optional for brief rituals).
+    *   `## Key Spells & Learnings:` A structured list of key-value pairs detailing significant events.
+This section is optional for brief rituals but, when present, must include:
+        *   `scroll_used`: The primary Scroll that was the focus of the ritual (if any).
+        *   `new_spells_cast`: A list of any novel, non-ritual spells the Wizard cast.
+        *   `artifacts_created`: A list of all files created on the Floor.
+        *   `core_insight`: A one-sentence summary of the most important lesson learned or discovery made.
     *   `## Full Transcript:` The complete log of the interaction.
 ### The Wizard's Scrolls